brettimus/honc-it-like-its-hot/examples/goose-joke-generator/README.md

 ## 🪿 Goose Joke Generator

-This is a project created with the `create-honc-app` template.
+This is a project created with the Neon HONC template.

 It is a simple Goose Joke Generator that uses Cloudflare AI to generate jokes, and store them in a Neon Postgres database.

-The jokes are very bad.
+The jokes are of a particularly poor quality.

 ### Getting started

-Make sure you have Neon set up and configured with your database.
-Create a .dev.vars file with your Neon connection string as the `DATABASE_URL` key and value (see: `.dev.vars.example`).
+Make sure you have Neon set up and the api is configured to use your database.

+To do this, create a `.dev.vars` file with your Neon connection string as the `DATABASE_URL` key and value (see: `.dev.vars.example`).

+Also make sure you are logged in to Cloudflare and have access to Workers AI.

+Then, run `pnpm dev` to kick off the app locally.

 ### Project structure

 ```#
 ├── src
 │   ├── index.tsx # Hono app entry point
+│   ├── HomePage.tsx # Extremely good looking home page
 │   └── db
 │       └── schema.ts # Database schema
-├── seed.ts # Optional seeding script
+├── seed.ts # Seeding script
 ├── .dev.vars.example # Example .dev.vars file
 ├── wrangler.toml # Cloudflare Workers configuration
 ├── drizzle.config.ts # Drizzle configuration